TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

 * `GUIDE TO TYPO3 DOCUMENTATION – PART 1: THE USER-INTERFACE <https://typo3worx.eu/2017/01/guide-to-typo3-documentation-part-1-the-ui/>`__
 * `GUIDE TO TYPO3 DOCUMENTATION – PART 2: CONTENT STRUCTURE <https://typo3worx.eu/2017/01/guide-to-typo3-documentation-content-structure/>`__
-.. * `GUIDE TO TYPO3 DOCUMENTATION – PART 3: CONTRIBUTION AND REST HELPERS! <https://typo3worx.eu/2017/02/guide-to-typo3-documentation-part-3-contribute/>`__
+* `GUIDE TO TYPO3 DOCUMENTATION – PART 3: CONTRIBUTION AND REST HELPERS! <https://typo3worx.eu/2017/02/guide-to-typo3-documentation-part-3-contribute/>`__

 .. important::

    Please note that the section "CONVERT REST TO “READABLE” FORMATS" in part 3 is slightly outdated.
 Currently, using the docker container for :ref:`rendering
    <rendering-docs>` is the recommended approach.
+If you edit on Github directly,
+   Github preview should be sufficient for making small changes.

 What's TYPO3 documentation?
 ==========================================